Damiennsoh/alx-low_level_programming/0x00-hello_world/README.md

-A script that compiles c file
+A script that generates the assemble code